WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 }
 ```

-But since `block` element collapses margins, we finally get `0` top margin if
+But since `block` element collapses margins, which happens whenever an
+element is next to another but also an element is nested to another, we
-the layout box is the first child and `0` bottom margin if the layout box is the
+finally get `0` top margin if the layout box is the first child and `0`
-last child.
-To make negative margin to work for the case of being first and last
+bottom margin if the layout box is the last child.
+To make negative margin
+to work for the case of being first and last child, we have to use a flex
-child, we have to use a flex box element to wrap the block elements.
+box element to wrap the block elements.

 ```css
 .normalized-layout-box-flex-wrapper {